Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Uni-directional wave equations

 ~\\ \emph{To summarize}, these various criteria assert that modulations away from the reference evolution must be weak.
 Notably, weak nonlinearity is invariably guaranteed by material damage thresholds \cite{Kinsler-2007josab}.
 However, and in contrast to the usually favoured (but strictly speaking less causal) spatially propagated methods, the lack of any rigorous way to incorporate dispersion into the reference frequency $\Omega(k)$ makes it harder to satisfy the criteria for the ordinary linear response.

-\subsection{Uni-directional equation for $\Vec{D}^+$}
+\subsection{Uni-directional equation for ${\pDfieldv}^+$}

-In the case where all of the slow-evolution criteria listed above hold, we can be sure that the backward directed field $\Vec{D}^-$ is negligible, and if the no-accumulation condition also holds, then neither will there be any non-negligible backward evolving contributions to the field.
-Consequently, we can be sure that an initially negligible $\Vec{D}^-$ remains so, and eqn.\eqref{eqn-bi-dtD} becomes ~
+{In a situation in which all of the above slow-evolution criteria hold, we can be sure that the backward directed field ${\pDfieldv}^-$ is only driven by a negligible amount, and if the no-accumulation condition also holds, then neither will there be any build up of backward evolving contributions to the field.} Consequently, we can be sure that an initially negligible ${\pDfieldv}^-$ remains so, and eqn.\eqref{eqn-bi-dtD} becomes ~